kuperov/fit/README.md

 ## [1] "file_id"      "session"      "lap"          "record"       "event"        "device_info"  "activity"     "file_creator"
 ## [9] "unknown"
 ```
-The names of the available data tables can be found using `names()`.
-My device records exercise progress as `record` messages every few seconds, so we're interested in the `record` table:
+My Garmin records exercise progress as `record` messages every few seconds, so if we want to analyse a ride we'd be interested in the `record` table:

 ```r
 head(data$record)